UCF-Li-Lab/SMS/README.md

-# MSMS
+# SMS

-MSMS: a novel approach for microbial strain genome reconstruction in multiple samples
+SMS: a novel approach for microbial strain genome reconstruction in multiple samples

 =====================================================================================

-MSMS: a novel approach for microbial strain genome reconstruction in multiple samples
+SMS: a novel approach for microbial strain genome reconstruction in multiple samples

 Author: Saidi Wang